The power of collaboration

 As the executive producer, writer, and anchor of an hour-long documentary focused on the state's opioid crisis, she increased awareness surrounding the state's number one public health and safety threat.
 Her work has earned her several local press awards as well as an Emmy nomination.

 Before joining NH1 News, she picked up valuable management experience as an assignment editor and producer at WMUR-TV.
-Colleen has a Master’s degree in journalism from Emerson College and is currently an adjunct communications professor at Southern New Hampshire University.
+Colleen has a Master’s degree in journalism from Emerson College and is currently a Professor of Communication Studies at New England College.

 In 2017, Josh McElveen concluded a career in broadcast journalism that spanned two decades and made him a familiar face in New Hampshire households.
 As the longtime Political Director and Anchor for WMUR-TV, Josh led coverage of two New Hampshire primary elections and served as a moderator for three nationally televised presidential debates.
 Twice honored with the Edward R Murrow award for excellence in journalism, Josh has interviewed presidents, governors and power brokers at every level of government and business.